django-commons/django-typer/doc/source/shell_completion.rst

    is generated and installed.

    You may also override the classes for the supported shells by registering your own class.
-   We recommend using the :ref:`plugins <plugins>` pattern to do this so that your custom completers will respect :setting:`INSTALLED_APPS` order.
+   We recommend using the :ref:`plugins <extensions:Tutorial: Inheritance & Plugins>` pattern to do this so that your custom completers will respect :setting:`INSTALLED_APPS` order.

 2. Override the completion script templates for your shell.
 The completion script templates are stored in the ``django_typer/templates``.
 You may override these templates in your project to